How to Detect Code Injection & Process Injection in iOS Apps Using AI

 Figure 4: Selecting Detect Code Injection

-3. Select the Threat-Event™ in-app mobile Threat Defense and Intelligence policy for Detect Code Injection:
+3. Select the Threat-Event™ in-app mobile Threat Defense and Intelligence policy for Detect Code Injection Attack:

 1. Threat-Events™ OFF > In-App Defense

 If the Threat-Events™ setting is not selected.
-Appdome will detect and defend the user and app by enforcing Code Injection.
+Appdome will detect and defend user and app by enforcing Detect Code Injection Attack.

 2. Threat-Events™ ON > In-App Detection

 When this setting is used, Appdome detects app hooking and hooking frameworks and passes Appdome’s Threat-Event™ attack intelligence to the app’s business logic for processing, enforcement, and user notification.
-For more information on consuming and using Appdome Threat-Events™ in the app, see section Using Threat-Events™ to Detect Detect Code Injection Intelligence and Control in Mobile Apps.
+For more information on consuming and using Appdome Threat-Events™ in the app, see section Using Threat-Events™ for Detect Code Injection Attack Intelligence and Control in Mobile Apps.

 3. Threat-Events™ ON > In-App Defense